Module 7: Public Domain

 Why does something fall into the public domain?

-Case 3: The work was explicitly donated to the public domain.
+Case 3: The copyright owner deliberately places the work in the public domain.

 How do I determine if a work is in the Public Domain?